-Vitamin C: The virus-fighter that’s right in your fridge!
+Vitamin C: The immune system builder that’s right in your fridge!

 One of my mantras is: Build your armor.
-That’s because it’s a wild world out there, and your body has to be ready to do battle at any moment.
-Especially now, during this pandemic, it’s crucial to keep your defenses strong.
+That’s because it’s a wild world out there, and your body has to be ready to do battle at any moment, it’s crucial to keep your defenses strong.

 So today, I want to talk about one of the most powerful armor-building nutrients you can add to your regimen: vitamin C. I take it every day, and you should too.
-Here’s why it’s so important, and how to get your daily dose if supplements are sold out.
+Here’s why it’s so important, and how to get your daily dose.

-It might surprise you that a simple vitamin can improve your odds of winning against COVID-19, but vitamin C (also called ascorbic acid) is actually a virus-fighting powerhouse.
+It might surprise you that a simple vitamin can build a powerful immune system, but vitamin C (also called ascorbic acid) is actually a powerhouse.
 Here are just some of the things it does:

 It’s a powerful antioxidant that protects against oxidative stress—and the lower your oxidative stress, the healthier and more resistant to infection you are.